 Call Hays Medical Center, 623-5000, ask to be connected to the emergency room for direction

 Print off a copy of the completed First Fill Letter and give it to the employee.
 Selected participating pharmacies are listed on the First Fill Letter.
+If there is a need to search for a pharmacy, please visit: www.medtrakservices.com/workcomp.
 Inform the employee to give the First Fill Letter, along with the prescription, to the participating pharmacy, if the doctor prescribes medication to treat the injury.
 Inform the employee that the First Fill Letter is only good for 24 hours after receipt and only for the first prescription(s) following the injury.
 The letter can only be used for prescription medications related to this injury and cannot be used for obtaining unrelated medications.
 Payment for the prescription may be denied if the State Self Insurance Fund does not receive the Employer's Report of Injury form within 5 days.
 This form is filled out and submitted by Physical Plant personnel after receipt of the Supervisor's Investigation Report form.

-If the claim is not compensable, the employee will receive a statement in the mail indicating that it has been denied and that the employee will need to submit any bills related to the denied claim to their health care provider.
+If the claim is not compensable, the employee will receive a statement in the mail indicating that it has been denied and that the employee will need to submit any bills related to the denied claim to their health plan provider.

 Notify your employer immediately.
 Per K.S.A.
-44-520, a claim may be denied if an employee fails to notify their employer within the earliest of the following dates: (A) 30 calendar days from the date of accident or the date of injury by repetitive trauma; (B) if the employee is working for the employer against whom benefits are being sought and such employee seeks medical treatment for any injury by accident or repetitive trauma, 20 calendar days from the date such medical treatment is sought; or (C) if the employee no longer works for the employer against whom benefits are being sought, 20 calendar days after the employee's last day of actual work for the employer.
+44-520, a claim may be denied if an employee fails to notify their employer within the earliest of the following dates: (A) 20 calendar days from the date of accident or the date of injury by repetitive trauma; (B) if the employee is working for the employer against whom benefits are being sought and such employee seeks medical treatment for any injury by accident or repetitive trauma, 20 calendar days from the date such medical treatment is sought; or (C) if the employee no longer works for the employer against whom benefits are being sought, 10 calendar days after the employee's last day of actual work for the employer.

 Once the Physical Plant receives the Supervisor's Investigation Report, the Employer's Report of Accident form is sent to the State Self Insurance Fund office in Topeka.
-That office then mails a Written Claim for Compensation form to the injured employee.
+That office then mails a Written Claim for Compensation form (Form WC-9) to the injured employee.
 This Written Claim for Compensation form is the official notification that a worker is claiming compensation in accordance with the Workers Compensation Laws of Kansas.